New Era of Private Fund Adviser Reforms (Update)

 Preferential Treatment (Rule 211(h)(2)-3).
 To prevent preferential treatment that negatively affects other investors, the reforms prohibit private fund advisers from providing preferential terms regarding certain redemptions from the fund and preferential information about portfolio holdings or exposures.
 The rule requires full disclosure of terms and equal treatment of all investors to ensure fairness and transparency.

-It is important to note that the Quarterly Statement Rule, Private Fund Audit Rule, Adviser-Led Secondaries Rule, Restricted Activities Rule, and Preferential Treatment Rule do not apply to investment advisers with respect to securitized asset funds they advise.
+It is important to note that the Quarterly Statement Rule, Private Fund Audit Rule, Adviser-Led Secondaries Rule, Restricted Activities Rule, and Preferential Treatment Rule did not apply to investment advisers with respect to securitized asset funds they advise.

 What’s Next?